JBurlison/Pandaros.Settlers/README.md

 To remove a patrol simply destroy any banner in the patrol.
 It will return all banners from the patrol to your inventory.

-##### NOTE Knight patrols will only check for monsters to fight at the banners!
+##### NOTE Knight patrols will only check for monsters to fight at the Patrol Flags!
 Not while walking inbetween!

 |Icon|Description|
 |---|---|